zed-industries/zed/docs/src/remote-development.md

 > NOTE: You must be in the alpha program to see this UI.
 The instructions will likely change as the feature gets closer to launch.

-1. Open the projects dialog with `cmd-option-o` and then click "Connect…".
+1. Open the remote projects dialogue with `cmd-shift-p remote`
 2. Click "Add Server"
-3. Give it a name, and copy the instructions given.
+3. Follow the instructions given.
 4. On the remote machine, install Zed
    ```
    curl https://zed.dev/install.sh | bash